Healthy Homes Assessment Island Bay

 Home Assessments Island Bay for Rental Properties

-There are many concerns to be able to examine in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of concerns to be able to examine during the house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of an tenant solutions ruling can be extremely costly for property owners and landlords.
-For expert advice get in touch today and book your rental property home assessment.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
+For expert advice, call today to book your rental properties house assessment.

 home assessments for rental properties